mbaumer/us_hep_funding/docs/_states/NC.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2018
+This district received no SC contracts from 2012-2019
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $220,699.00 in NSF MPS grants.
+In the past 8 years, this district has received: $735,699.00 in NSF MPS grants.
                                                  Amount ($)
 Institution                                Year
-ELON UNIVERSITY                            2012     38685.0
+HIGH POINT UNIVERSITY                      2018      522086
-UNIVERSITY OF NORTH CAROLINA AT GREENSBORO 2012    182014.0
+UNIVERSITY OF NORTH CAROLINA AT GREENSBORO 2012      182014
+                                           2017       22599
+                                           2018        9000
 ```
 ---